-Issuer or Nexi or Company Nexi S.p.A., with headquarters in Milan, Corso Sempione 55, entry in the Registry of Companies of Milan, Monza Brianza and Lodi and Tax Identification Number 09489670969, VAT no. 10542790968.
 Euronext Milan Euronext Milan, regulated market, organised and run by Borsa Italiana.
 FTSE Mib The Financial Times Stock Exchange Milano Indice di Borsa.
-Nets Merger The overall transaction consisting of the cross-border merger by incorporation of Nets Topco 2 into Nexi, which became effective on 1 July 2021.
-SIA Merger The overall transaction consisting of the merger by incorporation of SIA into Nexi, which became effective on 31 December 2021.
 Group or Nexi Group Nexi and its subsidiaries, including the companies belonging to the Nets Scope and the SIA Scope.
 H&F Evergood H&F Lux S.à r.l., a "société à responsabilité limitée" (limited liability company) under Luxembourg law, with registered office at 15, boulevard F.W.
 Raiffeisen, L-2411, Luxembourg, registration no. in the Registre de Commerce et des Societés of Luxembourg B225755.
+Issuer or Nexi or Company Nexi S.p.A., with headquarters in Milan, Corso Sempione 55, entry in the Registry of Companies of Milan, Monza Brianza and Lodi and Tax Identification Number 09489670969, VAT no. 10542790968.
+Issuers Regulation The Regulation on issuers adopted by CONSOB by resolution no. 11971 of 14 May 1999, as subsequently amended and supplemented.
+Italian Civil Code Royal Decree Law no. 262 of 16 March 1942, as subsequently amended.
+Legislative Decree no. 231/2001 Legislative Decree no. 231 of 8 June 2001, on the administrative liability of legal entities, companies and associations (including those with no legal status), as subsequently amended.
+Nets Merger The overall transaction consisting of the cross-border merger by incorporation of Nets Topco 2 into Nexi, which became effective on 1 July 2021.
 Mercury Mercury UK Holdco Ltd, a company incorporated under English law, with registered office at 32 Curzon Street, London, United Kingdom, registration no. at the Companies' House of England and Wales 0963808.
 Mercury Payment Services Mercury Payment Services S.p.A., (formerly Setefi Services SpA), Italian public company with headquarters in Milan, Corso Sempione 55, entry in the Registry of Companies of Milan, Monza Brianza and Lodi and Tax Identification Number 08449660581, VAT no. 10542790968.
+NET Promoter Score, o "NPS" Tool for measuring customer satisfaction.
 Nets The Luxembourg-based company Nets Topco 2 S.à r.l., with registered office at 15, boulevard F.W.
 Raiffeisen, L 2411, Luxembourg, Grand Duchy of Luxembourg, registration no. with the Luxembourg Companies Register B218549, incorporated into Nexi as a result of the Nets Merger.
 Nexi Payments Nexi Payments S.p.A., an Italian joint-stock company with headquarters in Milan, Corso Sempione 55, entry in the Registry of Companies of Milan, Monza Brianza and Lodi and Tax Identification Number 04107060966, VAT no. 10542790968.
 Nets Scope The companies of the Nets Group which, on completion of the Nets Merger, have become part of the Nexi Group.
-SIA Scope The companies, branches and offices of the SIA Group (specializing in the design, implementation and management of infrastructure and technology services dedicated to Financial Institutions, Central Banks, Enterprises and Public Administrations) which, on completion of the SIA Merger, have become part of the Nexi Group.